FamilySearch/gedcomx/specifications/date-model-specification.md

 approx. date | about 1742 | `gedcomx-date:A+1742`
 date range | between October 1834 and May 1835 | `gedcomx-date:R+1834-10/+1835-05`

+# 8. Outstanding Concerns and Questions

+1. Does this specification sufficiently model the ambiguously cyclic years of the Chinese nominal year?
+ (I.e. every 60 years is named the same.)

+2. Is the concept of a *recurring date* sufficiently useful to provide this functionality?
+    * This functionality is included as part of the [ISO 8601](http://dotat.at/tmp/ISO_8601-2004_E.pdf) standard.

-# 8. Implementation Hints and Observations
+# APPENDIX A. Implementation Hints and Observations

-The following summary may be beneficial in parsing and composing GEDCOM X Dates using this specification:
+The following summaries may be beneficial in parsing and composing GEDCOM X Dates using this specification:

-## 8.1 Parsing GEDCOM X Dates
+## 1. Parsing GEDCOM X Dates

 1. Any value that begins with a [+] or a [-] **must** be a `simple date`
     * The [-] will **only** affect the *year* component